junxit/us-congress-bills-117/metadata.md

 - 2022-09-28 — Placed on the Union Calendar, Calendar No. 378.
 - 2022-09-28 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-503.
 - 2022-09-28 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-503.
+- 2022-09-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.